BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

     mkdir -p ~/hub && cd $_
     wget https://raw.githubusercontent.com/BitBurrow/BitBurrow/main/src/hub_installer/install.yaml
     ```
-1. Set your domain name and IP (run inside container):
+1. Run Ansible (replace `rxb.example.org` with your BitBurrow hub domain name and replace `1.2.3.4` with the public IP address of your BitBurrow hub host machine; if you are using a container, this will fail but that's okay at this point; run inside container):
     ```
-    sudo -u bitburrow /home/bitburrow/.local/bin/bbhub --create-admin-account
-    DOMAIN=rxb.example.org
-    IP=1.2.3.4
+    ansible-playbook -i localhost, install.yaml --extra-vars "domain=rxb.example.org ip=1.2.3.4"
     ```
-1. Run Ansible--this will fail if you are using a container but that's okay at this point (run inside container):
-    ```
-    ansible-playbook -i localhost, install.yaml --extra-vars "domain=$DOMAIN ip=$IP"
-    ```
+1. If the script fails prior to the `run certbot` step, resolve whatever caused the failure (the `debugging` tips in the script itself may be useful) and rerun the above `ansible-playbook` line

 ### Forward ports to the container